Social and responsible marketing

 We are looking for projects in line with our three research themes:

-• Strategic Marketing and Sustainability – this thematic area within the cluster includes strategic sustainability marketing and innovation.
-(Key research project topics: strategic green marketing and management, cause-related marketing, sustainable entrepreneurship, marketing and technology, empowering disadvantaged agents in supply chains, local community networks and market innovation, sustainability knowledge and capabilities, corporate social responsibility, and social innovation.)
+• Strategic Marketing and Sustainability This thematic area within the cluster focuses on strategic sustainability marketing and innovation.
+It covers key topics such as strategic green marketing and management, aiming to integrate environmental considerations into marketing strategies.
+The research explores cause-related marketing and sustainable entrepreneurship, investigating how businesses can align their marketing efforts with social and environmental causes.
+It also examines the intersection of marketing and technology, particularly in empowering disadvantaged agents in supply chains.
+The theme delves into local community networks and market innovation, fostering sustainable development at the grassroots level.
+Additionally, it addresses sustainability knowledge and capabilities, corporate social responsibility, and social innovation, aiming to enhance the overall impact of strategic marketing on sustainability.

 Potential supervisors